IsaacZheng99/basic-programming/algorithm/programmer_carl/Note.md

     }
     ```

-    We can simply the code:
+    We can simplify the code:

     ```c++
     bool repeatedSubstringPattern(std::string s)